NxPKG/khulnasoft-docs/content/support/Troubleshooting/General Troubleshooting/Gathering information for troubleshooting sites.md

 {{<Aside type="warning">}}
 A HAR file can include sensitive details such as passwords, payment information, and private keys.
-Manually remove sensitive information from a HAR file via a text editor before providing to Cloudflare Support.
+Manually remove sensitive information from a HAR file via a text editor before providing to Khulnasoft Support.
 {{</Aside>}}